|

 "Engine $422.79 and Labor to R&R $140.00."
 According

-himself and picked up the car at the Shelby American
+and picked up the car himself on 2/14/67 and drove it across the

 Shelby American Production Order form is marked